umee-network/testnets/networks/umee-alpha-mainnet-3/week5.md

 * Please note:
   * We will start counting a validator’s profit and loss from block height **TBA**
   * We will only be counting your profit and loss on your **orchestrator address (relayer transactions)**; any other transaction fees occurred outside of your orchestrator address will **NOT** be counted
-  * Make sure you use your **second set of wallets (non validator wallet)** to send the required amount of transactions
+  * Make sure you use your **second set of wallets (different from your validator and orchestrator wallets)** to send the required amount of transactions

 ### Task 3
 #### Send Umee tokens to the Juno network via IBC module